 THE LIVING & AFFECTED CORPORATION (LACorp) is a charitable, tax-exempt, 501(c) (3) grass root organization founded in 2008 to promote empowerment and inclusion while decreasing health disparities through education and advocacy in marginalized communities.
-LACorp will address but is not limited to general, mental health, reproductive justice, homelessness, poverty reduction, and the pursuit of justice and equality among the LGBTQ community, its organizations and allies.
+LACorp will address but is not limited to general, mental health, reproductive justice, homelessness, poverty reduction, and the pursuit of justice and equality among underserved communities, their organizations and allies.

 Mission Statement – “To transform communities to holistic health by providing education, prevention and advocacy,” will be vital in its efforts – ultimately culminating in creating a Well-Being Institute that will effectively increase wellness in our lives and community.

 The group wishes to intensify its stance that the “human condition” must become paramount with the paradigm of linking or retaining individuals in primary care.
 The basic human rights framed by the groups “HEFTE” (Housing, Employment, Food, Treatment and Education”) concept has become the unifying element that will be instrumental in the health care continuum.

 Our Primary Objectives are to:

 • Develop a community coalition to address the growing needs of the community and further the mission of LACorp

 • Develop and conduct appropriate educational outreach to encompass the social ills affecting all marginalized or oppressed people.

 • To conduct empowering sessions which promote social justice for all.